davbree/smiling-onion-copy-01/content/pages/index.md

     badge:
       elementId: ''
       label: lorem-ipsum
-    title: Let's do this!!!!!!!!!???!!!//////
+    title: Let's do this!!!!!!!!!???dsdssd!!!//////
     text: >-
-      The Stackbit theme is flexible and scalable to every need.
+      T!!!!he Stackbit theme is flexible and scalable to every need.
 It can manage any layout and any screen.
     actions:
       - type: Button